-Because NASDAQ OMX offers several solutions for house and client trading and clearing, a number of account types are available.
+Because Nasdaq offers several solutions for house and client trading and clearing, a number of account types are available.
 In the individual client account structure, thousands of clearing accounts can and do exist.
 Account information concerning registered transactions, margin requirements and other information including re-registration, cash settlement and delivery is generated and sent to the appropriate clearing member.
 The clearing member is obliged to forward relevant information to the clients.

 A house clearing account is an integrated trading and clearing account for the member’s trading and clearing on its own behalf.
-The member may also use the house clearing account for trading and clearing of transactions in respect of entities within the same group of companies as the member.
+The member may not use the house clearing account for trading and clearing of transactions in respect of entities within the same group of companies as the member.

-To reduce operational risk and ease the post-trade administration, NASDAQ OMX offers the possibility to connect subaccounts to an omnibus account as a service to its members.
+To reduce operational risk and ease the post-trade administration, Nasdaq offers the possibility to connect subaccounts to an omnibus account as a service to its members.
 A sub-account is an account opened by the clearing member for administrative purposes only.
 It is possible to trade directly on the sub-account and the position will remain on that account.
 On the sub-account, the member will benefit from having easily accessible historic trade information.
 Expiration and all types of post-trade flows are calculated on the sub-account for informational purposes only.

 An allocation account is a trading-only account that propagates the position to a specified clearing account with a clearing member.
 Several allocation accounts can be linked to one single clearing account.
 To open an allocation account and link it to a clearing account with another clearing member, the executing and clearing members must enter into an allocation agreement.
 Allocation accounts cannot be linked to individual client accounts that are set up with client agreements.

 The single-client account is an integrated trading and clearing account for one individual client, e.g. a non-clearing member.
-The member may choose to set up these accounts with or without client segregation.

 NCM accounts have the same functionality as member accounts but contracts recorded on any NCM account are deemed to be recorded on a single client account.
 A dedicated member ID is set up for the NCM and all clearing flows are propagated to the GCM on the member ID level.